|© Yiftach Paltrowitz, 2010|

-Parenting, years later, fortunately returned me to the enormity and value of human commonplaces.
-Since my children, who were neither completely feral nor entirely broken of spirit, needed the boost that speculative fiction could lend to them, I wrote it.
+Fortunately, years later, parenting returned me to the enormity and value of human commonplaces.
+Since my children, who were neither completely feral nor entirely broken of spirit, needed the boost that fiction could lend to them, I wrote it.
 My academic writing had already long since morphed from treaties on Isocrates and on comparative cultural hierarchies of values to contemporary media's presentation of the communication of pregnancy loss.
-To leave behind footnotes and research libraries and to foray, instead, into provinces where heroes and villains ranked supreme was a natural next step.
+To leave behind footnotes and research libraries and to strike, instead, into provinces where heroes and villains ranked supreme was a natural next step.
 So, my texts became concerned with furry and scaly protagonists.
 Bedtime, lunchtime, any time, really, became an occasion for my unbound tales.
 My sons and daughters demanded action, believability, and moral sensibility in their entertainments.
-The ballads, which I wrote for them, featured little sex, but contained much mauling and death; traditional fairy tales are frequently violent.
+The ballads, which I wrote for them, featured little sex, but contained much mauling and death; fairy tales are frequently violent.

 * You didn't try to publish anything for a long time.
 What kept you from submitting your work, and what made you finally decide to publish it?

 I never stopped writing.
 I temporarily got distracted from rewriting, and, hence, had nothing worthy of sending to publishers.
-During the decades I devoted to raising my children, I'd jot down a first draft of a novel, sketch out a limited quantity of three act plays, make notes about characters I'd like to see in short fiction, or poke at a collection of poetry, but become so otherwise occupied with transforming a suburban lawn into a series of wildflower gardens, studying belly dancing, learning basket weaving, and trying, but failing, to bake cakes, that for the time, I did not fnish those projects.
+During the decades I devoted to raising my children, I'd jot down a first draft of a novel, sketch out a limited quantity of three act plays, make notes about characters I'd like to see in short fiction, or poke at a collection of poetry, but become so otherwise occupied with transforming a suburban lawn into a series of wildflower gardens, studying belly dancing, learning basket weaving, and trying, but failing, to bake cakes, that for a span, I did not fnish those projects.
 I did, however, author another newspaper column and teach writing, public speaking, sociology, and communication.

-I've long held that one ought never to submit junk.
+More specifically, I've long held that one ought never to submit junk.
 The times when I elect to produce low fiber, nonnutritious brain food, I do so intentionally and package it with nice warnings.
 Most often, I strive for value.
 As a result, for twenty years, I wrote a lot, but offered up little.

 Time passed.
 My family and I moved from North America to a land where scholars lacking proficiency in the local tongue are in small demand.
 I morphed again, returning to creating assemblages of words.
 Toward that end, I told stories at women's gatherings, wrote a blog for an international venue, taught creative writing to ex-patriots, and began to accept more invitations to judge and critique creative work.
 Eventually, I pulled together snippets of my incomplete creations and sent those puppies out to new homes.
 The subsequent positive response I received buoyed me, a midlife mom, to attempt to conjure new pieces as well as to try to rewrite my backlog.